JithinOfficial/FSPredictor/README.md

 # FSPredictor
-Furniture Fututre Sales Precitor
+Furniture Future Sales Predictor - By Time Series Analysis

 #This is a program developed for predicting future furniture sales based on some previous years data.
-#iF you have your business data with you just replace the csv file with yours and follow the steps below , U can find your business prediction for the future 4 years.Read the instructions carefully;
+#iF you have your business data with you just replace the csv file with yours and follow the steps below , You can find your business prediction for the future 4 years.Read the instructions carefully;

 ## Steps
-1. You must need your dataset of your previous business details(sales/stock details)
+1. You must need your dataset of your previous business details(sales/stock details(the data must be time indexed) )
 2. Load csv file into the program
 3. Stationarity check
 4. Convert non stationary data into stationary